 Spectroscopic measurements conducted in vacuum environments range from reflection measurements during coating processes through high-speed plasma monitoring during a reaction.
 Avantes has worked extensively with customers operating in these environments and offers a variety of instruments and accessories to meet the needs of vacuum spectroscopy.

 These techniques are frequently used for sophisticated process control monitoring such as end point detection.
-This procedure involves monitoring a peak or wavelength range to detect a process inflecton point characterized by a spectral shift which signals the end of the process.
-High (~10-3 torr) and ultra-high vacuum (~10−9 torr) measurements require special consideration when selecting a spectrometer and the associated fiber optics used for sampling.
+This procedure involves monitoring a peak or wavelength range to detect a process inflection point characterized by a spectral shift which signals the end of the process.
+High (~10-3 torr) and ultra-high vacuum (~10−9 torr) measurements require special consideration when selecting a spectrometer and the associated fibre optics used for sampling.

 Monitoring Coating Processes in Vacuum Chambers

-The illumination and detection can be organized at different fiber positions relative to the coating: to allow specular reflection, diffuse reflection, transmission, polarization, interference, fluorescence and even Raman scattering to be measured.
-Fiber optics can be arranged to either monitor several positions or to measure the different spatial positions or masking conditions simultaneously.
+The illumination and detection can be organized at different fibre positions relative to the coating: to allow specular reflection, diffuse reflection, transmission, polarization, interference, fluorescence and even Raman scattering to be measured.
+Fibre optics can be arranged to either monitor several positions or to measure the different spatial positions or masking conditions simultaneously.

-For on-line production environments, several fiber-optic sensors can be placed to monitor a production run.
+For online production environments, several fibre-optic sensors can be placed to monitor a production run.
 Ionic sources, such as plasma sources, can be monitored for spectral emission to confirm their conditional efficiency during the operating process.